Criscraft/DeepVisionVRClient/README.md

 # A Walk in the Black-Box: Deep Convolutional Neural Network Visualization in Virtual Reality - Client

-This repository visualizes deep convolutional neural networks (CNNs) in 3D.
+The [DeepVisionVR](https://github.com/Criscraft/DeepVisionVR) project visualizes deep convolutional neural networks (CNNs) in 3D.
 Take a walk in your CNN and interact with it to get a more intuitive understanding of Deep Learning or to analyze your models.
-The software provides visualization algorithms like feature visualization to reveal what visual concepts the models have learned.
-Virtual Reality and desktop mode are available.
-Currently, CNNs for image classification and segmentation are supported.

-The repository consists of the client and the server part.
-The client contains the Unity project to display and to interact with the networks.
-The server is a Python based implementation, handles the networks and provides the client with data.
-The server can be run in Docker and an appropriate Dockerfile is included in the repository.
+This repository contains the *client* part of the project, which contains the Unity project to display and interact with artificial neural networks.
+Virtual Reality and desktop modes are available.
+The software uses the OpenXR framework.
+The Server can be found [HERE](https://github.com/Criscraft/DeepVisionVRServer).

-This software is a part of the [DeepVisionVR](https://github.com/Criscraft/DeepVisionVR) project.

 ## Requirements

-- Unity 2021.1.14f1
-Get the [Server](https://github.com/Criscraft/DeepVisionVRServer) to use the visualization software.
+Please install the most recent release of the client (see releases).
+There is a version for VR and for desktop mode, respectively.

+For development:
+Please install Unity 2021.1.14f1 using [Unity Hub](https://unity3d.com/get-unity/download).
+By default, the Unity project will start in non-VR mode.
+If you want to develop with VR enabled, please unload the scene SubSceneNonVR and load SubSceneVR.
+Then, go to Project Settings -> XR Plug-in Management and enable 'Initialize XR on Startup'.

 ## Get started

-Install the most recent release of the client and run it.
-There is a version for VR and for desktop mode, respectively.
-Before running the client, make sure that the server is running.
+Simply run the client (either the VR-release or the desktop release).
+Before running the client, make sure that the server is set-up and running.

-If you would like to modify the client download [Unity Hub](https://unity3d.com/get-unity/download) and install Unity 2021.1.14f1
-If you prefer to use desktop mode, load the scene SubSceneNonVR.
-For VR load the scene SubSceneVR.